 Though it is far from Mexico City, it is possible to visit the site from Cancun, another popular destination in Mexico.
-You can either take a three-hour bus ride from the bus terminal or buy a tour from there.
+You can either take a three-hour bus ride from the bus terminal or buy a tour departing from there.

 Chichen Itza was a center of pilgrimage for the ancient Maya for over 1,000 years.
 The Mayas inhabited the city from 500 AD to 900 AD, when the Maya civilization declined.
 Around 987 AD, the ruler of the Toltec people of central Mexico came to Chichen Itza, and with his Maya allies made the site the most powerful city in the Yucatan.

 About 1221 AD the Maya revolted against the rulers of Chichen Itza.
 Even though this revolt generated a decline in the city, pilgrimages by the Mayas were still done until the Spanish Conquistadors came in the 16th century.

-Some of the important buildings to see are:
+Some of the Important Buildings to see at Chichen Itza

 The Pyramid of Kukulcan or El Castillo